-3.2 The Executive Headteacher has a duty to:
+3.2 The Headteacher has a duty to:

-- Safeguard pupils' wellbeing and maintain public trust in the teaching profession. - Ensure that the policies and procedures adopted by the governing body, particularly concerning referrals of cases of suspected abuse and neglect, are followed by staff members. - Provide staff with the Child Protection and Safeguarding Policy, Staff Behaviour Policy, information regarding the role of the DSL and part one of the Keeping Children Safe in Education (KCSIE) 2016 guidance at induction.
+- Safeguard pupils' wellbeing and maintain public trust in the teaching profession. - Ensure that the policies and procedures adopted by the governing body, particularly concerning referrals of cases of suspected abuse and neglect, are followed by staff members. - Provide staff with the Child Protection and Safeguarding Policy, Staff Behaviour Policy, information regarding the role of the DSL and part one of the Keeping Children Safe in Education (KCSIE) 2020 guidance at induction.

-3.3 The DSL has a duty to:
+3.3a The DSL has a duty to:

-- Refer all cases of suspected abuse to Children's Social Care, the LA designated officer (LADO) for child protection concerns, the DBS, and the police in cases where a crime has been committed. - Refer cases of radicalisation to the Channel programme. - Liaise with the Executive Headteacher & Head of School to inform him/her of safeguarding issues, especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations. - Act as a source of support, advice and expertise to staff members on matters of safeguarding by liaising with relevant agencies. - Understand the assessment process for providing early help and intervention. - Support staff members in liaising with other agencies and setting up inter-agency assessment where early help is deemed appropriate. - Keep cases of early help under constant review and refer them to the Children's Social Care if the situation does not appear to be improving. - Have a working knowledge of how LAs conduct a child protection case conference and a child protection review conference, and be able to attend and contribute to these effectively when required to do so. - Ensure each member of staff has access to and understands the school's Child Protection and Safeguarding Policy and procedures this will be discussed during the staff induction process. - Be alert to the specific requirements of children in need, including those with special educational needs and disabilities (SEND) and young carers. - Be able to keep detailed, accurate and secure records of concerns and referrals. - Obtain access to resources and attend any relevant training courses. - Encourage a culture of listening to children and taking account of their wishes and feelings. - Work with the governing body to ensure the school's Child Protection and Safeguarding Policy is reviewed annually and the procedures are updated regularly. - Ensure the school's Child Protection and Safeguarding Policy is available publicly, and parents/carers are aware that the school may make referrals for suspected cases of abuse or neglect, as well as the role the school plays in these referrals.
+- Act as the main point of contact with the three safeguarding partners and the child death review partner. - Understand when they should consider calling the police, in line with the National Police Chiefs' Council (NPCC) guidance. - Refer all cases of suspected abuse to Children's Social Care, the LA designated officer (LADO) for child protection concerns, the DBS, and the police in cases where a crime has been committed. - Refer cases of radicalisation to the Channel programme. - Liaise with the Headteacher to inform him/her of safeguarding issues, especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations. - Act as a source of support, advice and expertise to staff members on matters of safeguarding by liaising with relevant agencies. - Understand the assessment process for providing early help and intervention. - Support staff members in liaising with other agencies and setting up inter-agency assessment where early help is deemed appropriate. - Keep cases of early help under constant review and refer them to the Children's Social Care if the situation does not appear to be improving. - Have a working knowledge of how LAs conduct a child protection case conference and a child protection review conference, and be able to attend and contribute to these effectively when required to do so. - Ensure each member of staff has access to and understands the school's Child Protection and Safeguarding Policy and procedures this will be discussed during the staff induction process. - Be alert to the specific requirements of children in need, including those with special educational needs and disabilities (SEND) and young carers. - Be able to keep detailed, accurate and secure records of concerns and referrals. - Obtain access to resources and attend any relevant training courses. - Encourage a culture of listening to children and taking account of their wishes and feelings.